sabeydeedaya/docs/src/pages/dashboard/sso.md

 ### How much does SSO cost?

 Single Sign-on support for the Branch dashboard is a Premium feature.
-If you are already paying for any Branch product, SSO is free for you and your team.
 Please [contact support](https://support.branch.io/support/tickets/new){:target="\_blank"} or your account manager for more information.